codingbotPark/high-school-classes/README.md

 # C-programing
-A repository to store the contents of a school programming class.
+contents of a school programming class.